-If students are entrusted to carry a mobile phone with them for safety reasons, the following should be noted:
+If pupils are entrusted to carry a mobile phone with them for safety reasons, the following should be noted:

 - Mobile phones must be always switched off during the school day, including break and lunchtimes, and remain off whilst students are on the school premises.
-It is not acceptable for phones merely to be put on silent mode. - The phone must be kept out of sight at all times. - No student may take a mobile phone into a room or other area where examinations are being held. - The security of the phone will remain the student's responsibility in all lessons including PE lessons.
+It is not acceptable for phones merely to be put on silent mode.
+The exception is for Year 11 who may access their phones at lunchtime only in the Year 11 Leisure Area. - The phone must be kept out of sight at all times. - No pupils may take a mobile phone into a room or other area where examinations are being held. - The security of the phone will remain the pupil's responsibility in all lessons including PE lessons.